harness/developer-hub/docs/platform/10_Git-Experience/configure-git-experience-for-harness-entities.md

 The parent YAML will not contain a branch for the child if you do not specify a branch explicitly.

-To switch referring child entity from feature branch to default branch, the user should manually remove the field gitBranch from the parent YAML.
+To switch the referring child entity from a feature branch to a default branch, manually remove the field `gitBranch` from the parent YAML.

 ## Next steps